What Does a Mid-Taper Fade Look Like? Styles for Men

 Instead, it usually begins at about the same height as your temples or just above your ear.
 That’s the optimal spot.
 It’s not too extreme, but it does provide that clean, sleek look that guys want.
 As we cut this look, we want it to be smooth and accent your features without overwhelming it.

-Who Should Get This Cut?
+Who Should Get Mid taper Cut?

 We would highly recommend the mid-taper fade to anyone as it can be adapted so well.
 It works outstandingly well on people with a slightly rounder facial feature, as it will help reduce volume on the sides, thereby making your face appear more elongated.
 It will be perfect for people with more unmanageable hair, as it will make it easy to control and will still allow you to have some length on top.
 All in all, it will prove to be an excellent canvas for anyone who needs either an office look or an artistic look.

-Common Styles That Will Go with It
+Common Styles That Will Go with medium taper fade

 Because mid-taper fades are all about sides and back, your personality will be brought out from your styling of your top.